 AIDS stands for Acquired Immune Deficiency Syndrome.
 It is a fatal disease that has no known cure as of this moment.
 It has affected millions of people around the world and continues to take away lives, regardless of age, gender, nationality, race, or religion.

 There are several ways to contract AIDS, and they are the following:

 There are many misconceptions about how AIDS is transmitted.
 Because the AIDS virus is present in a person’s fluids, it does not mean that being in contact with the fluids of an AIDS patient will automatically infect you with AIDS.
 For example, shaking hands or hugging an AIDS patient will not make you sick with AIDS.
-Neither will using an AIDS patients comb and other things that belong to an AIDS patient.
+Neither will be using a comb and other things that belong to an AIDS patient.

 A long time ago, when AIDS was first discovered, doctors thought AIDS only infected homosexuals.
 The reason for this was the earliest AIDS cases reported involved homosexuals.
 This belief spread around and was accepted to be the truth.
 But not too long after that, AIDS patients that are straight males and females came up, thus debunking their belief about AIDS being exclusive to homosexuals.